compomics/ms2pip/README.md

 following four columns:

 - `spec_id`: unique id (string) for the peptide/spectrum.
-This must match the TITLE field in the corresponding MGF file, if given.
+This must match the `TITLE` field in the corresponding MGF file, or `nativeID` (MS:1000767) in the corresponding mzML file, if given.
 - `modifications`: Amino acid modifications for the given peptide.
 Every modification is listed as `location|name`, separated by a pipe (`|`) between the location, the name, and other modifications. `location` is an integer counted